 Both mice are very evenly matched when it comes to specifications with each using Razer’s 3389 sensor.
 A top-end sensor that will provide precision tracking and zero pixel skipping or jittering.

 Razer state that the sensor has a resolution accuracy of 99.4%.
-I am never entirely sure what these numbers mean or how they are calculated but it doesn’t matter because the sensor is solid and definitely comparable to the PMW3366 and PMW3360.
+I doubt how this is calculated but it doesn’t matter because the sensor is solid and definitely comparable to the PMW3366 and PMW3360.

 Razers’s 3389 sensor supports up to 16,000 DPI in 50 increments so you can be sure you can get the exact DPI setting you want whether its 400, 800 or 1600.
 I would recommend not going above 1600 as it is unnecessary.